Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. What type of data is in this database?

 A. The U.S. Geological Survey and Colorado State University retain state data required for developing and maintaining the population monitoring framework that informs trends and targeted annual warning system.
-Please refer to the lek database cheat sheet for a list of columns, definitions, and domain values used for the standardized database.
+Please refer to the lek database cheat sheet for a list of columns, definitions, and domain-values used for the standardized database.

 Q. How does standardized lek data affect management decisions?

-A. The standardized lek database was developed to coalesce individual state data based on standard definitions and domain values, which, for most states, should not affect management decisions.
-First, our definition of a lek that might affect a state’s use of this database (≥2 displaying males observed for ≥2 years), especially for states with populations on the periphery of the sage-grouse population range.
+A. The standardized lek database was developed to coalesce individual state data based on standard definitions and domain values, which, for most states, does not affect management decisions.
+First, our definition of a lek that might affect a state’s use of this database (≥2 displaying males observed for ≥2 years), particularly for states with populations on the periphery of the sage-grouse population range.
 Second, there were several instances where two states monitored the same lek (typically, these observations were historic), and we combined the observations to reflect a single lek (the lek was renamed to include both originating lek names).
 Third, we aggregate leks and counts of males when leks occur within 500 meters, as determined at the beginning of the project and agreed upon by all states.
-These modifications were intended to ensure a common monitoring and reporting implemented by most states and to remove data (for example, leks with too few observations) that would present problems during the development of clusters, trends, and the targeted annual warning system.
+These modifications were intended to ensure a common monitoring and reporting framework implemented by most states and to remove data (for example, leks with too few observations) that would present problems during the development of clusters, trends, and the targeted annual warning system.
 Please refer to the lek database cheat sheet for a list of columns, definitions, lek aggregation, and domain values used for the standardized database.

 Q. Why do leks appear in some years and not other years?

-A. States revise their lek databases each year, for reasons including a change in lek names, updating lek locations for accuracy or because a lek moved, and possibly redaction of information from private landowners.
+A. States revise their lek databases each year, for reasons including changes in lek names, updated lek locations for accuracy or because a lek moved, and possibly redaction of information from private landowners.
 Because methods of aggregating leks and counts of males are dynamic (based on leks with greatest number of males in last 20 years for all leks within 500 meters), the location and lek name may change.
 Rules used for retaining data for modeling can result in the exclusion of leks due to a lack of sufficient data for the trends and targeted annual warning system.
 Please refer to the lek database cheat sheet for details on rules used for inclusion of data in the lek database, trends, and targeted annual warning system.

 Q. Why are lek locations different between state databases and the range-wide database?